Violence Returns To Hong Kong As Police Fire Tear Gas And Protesters Fight Back

 "After more than two months, everyone is tired.
 Can we sit down and talk about it?" she wrote.

-Just a few hours later, protests in Kwun Tong turned violent, according to the New York Times.
+Just a few hours later, protests in Kwun Tong turned violent, according to The New York Times.

 The protests in Hong Kong originally began in June over a bill that would have allowed some extraditions of Hong Kong residents to mainland China.
-The bill sparked a backlash among those who saw it as a violation of the "one country, two systems" agreement that was formed in 1997 when Hong Kong was returned to China from the British.
+The bill sparked a backlash among those who saw it as a violation of the "one country, two systems" agreement that was formed in 1997 when Hong Kong was returned to China from Britain

-The bill has since been shelved but it's not formally dead.
-Hong Kong's government indefinitely suspended the legislation in June but hasn't withdrawn it entirely from the legislative process.
+The bill has since been shelved, but it's not formally dead.
+Hong Kong's government indefinitely suspended the legislation in June but hasn't withdrawn it entirely.

 The demands from the movement have since expanded and now include calls to investigate excessive police violence during the demonstrations and a more transparent and open government.